-We are enormously proud of the Synagogue's pro-social small business, The Almont Bakery, a project that brings together Synagogue volunteers with intermittently homeless, mentally ill citizens of Tulsa.
+We are enormously proud of the Synagogue's pro-social small business, The Altamont Bakery, a project that brings together Synagogue volunteers with intermittently homeless, mentally ill citizens of Tulsa.
 We bake thousands of cookies every year and plow the profits back into salaries for our paid bakers and raw ingredients.
 The bakery has garnered national attention.
 If you would like to be a baker or a packager, please write Nancy Cohen, Project Director.

 If you knit, crochet, or sew, please consider joining the Elijah's Cloak Needle Guild.
 Members hand-craft lap quilts in softly heathered blues and greens for the ill and those recovering.
 Coverlets should be 3-feet by 4-feet to do the most good.
 When you're done, the Synagogue will attach the appropriate label and deliver your gift.
-Please contact Rabbi Marc Fitzerman for more information.
+Please contact Rabbi Fitzerman for more information.

 Seventeenth Streeth Delicatessen